 Fees and delivery

-Fees: As a Domestic (HDR) student you are usually provided with a funded government place under the Research Training Program.
+Fees: Domestic higher degree research candidates are provided with a funded place in the degree under the Australian Government Research Training Program (RTP).

-There are overtime fees for Higher Degree Research studies where RTP and Western Sydney University funded EFTSL has been exceeded.
+where RTP and Western Sydney University funding has been exceeded.

-Fees: AUD $23,890*
+Fees: AUD $25,085*

 Start your unlimited journey today.

 - Policy analysis, research and development

 Apply now and start your unlimited journey.